 Garuda Indonesia says agrees with lessor early return of 9 Boeing jets

-JAKARTA, Aug 2 (Reuters) - Flag carrier Garuda Indonesia (GIAA.JK) will return nine leased Boeing 737 800NG aircraft ahead of schedule, as part of an agreement to end a bankruptcy lawsuit, the company's chief executive Irfan Setiaputra told Reuters on Monday.
+JAKARTA (Reuters) - Flag carrier Garuda Indonesia will return nine leased Boeing 737 800NG aircraft ahead of schedule, as part of an agreement to end a bankruptcy lawsuit, the company’s chief executive Irfan Setiaputra told Reuters on Monday.

 Garuda and its lessor, Aercap Ireland Limited, signed a global side letter agreement on July 28 to stop legal proceeding, following Aercap’s bankruptcy lawsuit in June at the New South Wales Supreme Court, Garuda said separately in a stock exchange filing.